Osprey (Yr6) 2025 - 2026

 UKS2 will be given homework every week.
 Homework is given out on a Friday and collected the following Wednesday.
 It will consist of reading, writing and maths.
 Practising reading remains very important whether it is with an adult or independently.
 Children should aim to read daily/as often as possible and it is valuable to ask them questions – particularly inferential - about what they have read.
 All reading should be recorded in their homework diary.
 Homework diaries will be checked and house points awarded for home reading.

-The optional homework menu for Spring term can be found below.
+The optional homework menu for this term can be found below.